Art All Night shooting: Investigation

 The Mercer County Prosecutors Office Homicide Task Force, took lead on the investigation as the incident involved officers who discharged their weapons.

 Suspects

 Amir Armstrong (23-years-old) was wounded by the gunfire during the incident, and was moved from a medical facility to the Mercer County jail, and charged with firearms-related offenses.
 Another wounded suspect named Davone White (26-years-old) was charged with the same offenses.

 Tahaij Wells (32-years-old) was shot and killed by police during the incident, while officers exchanged gun fire with him and two other suspects.
+Four months earlier, He had been released from prison after serving 14 years for shooting and killing Robert McNair in 2002.
+Wells, who was 17 at the time of the offense, was sentenced to 18 years in 2004 following a guilty plea to manslaughter.
+He had spent most of that time in solitary confinement because other gangsters wanted him dead for the killing.

 In June 2019, Armstrong pleaded guilty to second-degree unlawful possession of a handgun with no carry permit.
 That same month White also pleaded guilty to unlawful use of a firearm.
 Armstrong was sentenced to five years in prison the following month.
 In September, White was sentenced to six years, but will be eligible for parole after three and a half years of his sentence.